efabless/openlane2/docs/source/usage/hardening_macros.md

 > Note: Information in this document is still being ported from OpenLane 1 to OpenLane 2 and may be partially inaccurate.
-# Hardening Macros
-Using OpenLane, you can produce a GDSII from an RTL for macros, and then use these macros to create your chip.
-Check [this][4] for more details about chip integration.
+# Creating A Design
+When you have OpenLane up and running, you can start using it to implement your hardware designs.

+Hardware designs are written in **hardware description languages**, which, as the name implies, describe the hardware constructs in a manner similar to programming languages, and designers then use tools like OpenLane to transform these hardware expressions into a database format that is then sent to a foundry for manufacturing.

+Designs can either be **top-level chips** or **macros**.
+Top-level chips are, as the name implies, full chips that are to be sent to a foundry for manufacture.

+Macros, on the other hand, are "pre-compiled" pieces of hardware that are intended for integration into larger designs.

+If you're coming from a software development background, you may liken macros to static libraries- they are already compiled, but are intended to be used in a larger program and are not entirely useful on their own.

-In this document we will go through the hardening steps and discuss in some detail what considerations should be made when hardening your macro.
+In this document we will go through the hardening steps and discuss in some detail what considerations should be made when hardening either macros or top-level chips that do not use any macros.

 ## Base Requirements
 You should start by setting the basic configuration file for your design.